soundpress/RulesOfNYC/docs/c06/index.rst

 (i) For gasoline dispensing stations, one hundred ($190) dollars.

-Editor's note: the fee in § 34-03(i) above is presented herein exactly as promulgated by DEP Rule effective 3/29/2016.
+Editor's note: the fee in 15 RCNY § 34-03(i) above is presented herein exactly as promulgated by DEP Rule effective 3/29/2016.

 (j) The fee to amend a registration shall be sixty-five ($65) dollars.